Love-082/WebSecurityDemo/README.md

 This repository contains the **starter code** for the WebSecurityDemo security exercise used in the BCIT SSD program.

-The application is intentionally **insecure** and is designed to be hardened by students as part of a graded exercise.
+The application is intentionally **insecure** and is designed to be hardened as part of a graded exercise.

 ---